do0fusz/depot/notes.md

-wiki
+Wiki.
-callbacks: provide a hook into the life cycle of an object. concern / dependencies: help manage dependencies in a modular way.
+*callbacks*: provide a hook into the life cycle of an object.
+*concern / dependencies*: help manage dependencies in a modular way.
-railtie: defines core objects for the abb to suport on.
+*railtie*: defines core objects for the abb to suport on.
-rescueable: eases exception handling
+*rescueable*: eases exception handling
-Time and TimeWithZone: helpers for Time and Timezone.
+*Time and TimeWithZone*: helpers for Time and Timezone.

 ### Non web applications